qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

   - *Darcula*: Triangle arrows
   - *Plus-Minus*: Plus and Minus symbols
   - *None*: Hide the arrows
+- *Custom Directories Style*: Assign a specific style to directories.
+Can be configured from the *Material File Colors* settings page.
 - *Font Size*: Fine tune the font size of the project trees (require restart)

 **Component Settings**: